iArcanic/irsm-cw2/executive-report.md

 <!-- 400-500 words -->

 A practical implementation of the Information Security Framework will require a detailed deployment plan, comprehensive change management processes, and well defined responsibilities spanning the organisation.
+Through following this planned implementation road map in addition to introducing established roles and change management processes, the company can effectively adhere to the Information Security Framework in a sustainable manner.

 ## 4.1 Deployment plan